Adelaide Hills Wine region

 There are three informal subregions, Gumeracha, Lenswood and Piccadilly Valley, but even this finer classification does not do justice the complex topography.
 Each individual site seems to have its own combination of soil, altitude and aspect influencing the quality of the grapes.

 Many wineries are using the cooler environment to grow early maturing traditional varieties such as Chardonnay, Sauvignan Blanc, Pinot Noir and Pinot Gris.

 In recent years the trend to alternative varieties has really taken off in these hills.
 A range of Italian varieties such as Sangiovese, Prosecco, Montepulciano and especially Nebbiolo are becoming more prevalent.

 But the most dramatic change has been the appearance of Austrian wine grape varieties.

-Hahndorf Hill is spearheading the effort to use Austrian wine varieties such as Blaufrankisch, Gruner Veltliner, and Trollinger.
-As list shows below the region has embraced Gruner Veltliner, which was first produced here in 2010.
+Hahndorf Hill is spearheading the effort to use Austrian wine varieties such as Blaufrankisch, Gruner Veltliner, and Zweigelt.
+As list shows below the region has embraced Gruner Veltliner, which was first produced in this region in 2010.

 More about Gruner Veltliner here

 The list below is of the wineries in the region and the alternative varieties that they are using.

 There is an inherent difficulty in compiling this list.
 Many wineries in the region use grapes grown in neighbouring warmer areas as well as their locally grown grapes.
 Conversely, wineries outside the region often use Adelaide Hills grown grapes.
 This interregional transport occurs in most wine growing areas of Australia but it is especially common here where cool and warm regions are separated by just a few kilometres.